Alex-Hamblin/CGAssignment1/README.md

-The decal was used to apply different textures to the signs, we experimented with 2 different methods of applying decals, one way was to apply the number texture then the decal over top, the other way was to apply a decal then the texture so that the texture would only show through the area that the decal was on
+The decal was used to apply different textures to the signs, we experimented with 2 different methods of applying decals, one way was to apply the number texture then the decal over top, the other way was to apply a decal then the texture so that the texture would only show through the area that the decal was on.

 Alpha: